kosua20/MIDIVisualizer/.github/ISSUE_TEMPLATE/issue-report.md

 ---
-name: Issue report
+name: Bug report
-about: Create a report to help me improve MIDIVisualizer
+about: If you encounter an issue with MIDIVisualizer
 title: ''
 labels: ''
 assignees: ''